buaziz/SnapLoader/README.md

         3.  **JSON Manifest**: A link to a `.json` file that contains the *actual* URLs for the media and overlay files.
     - **Metadata Embedding**:
         - For JPEG images, it uses `piexifjs` to write GPS and date information directly into the EXIF headers.
-        - For videos or other image types (PNG, HEIC), it creates a separate `.json` sidecar file containing the metadata.
+        - Videos and other image formats (PNG, HEIC, etc.) are added to the ZIP archive without embedded location data.

 4.  **Zipping (`ZipperService`)**:
     - Uses `JSZip` to create a `.zip` archive in the browser's memory.